Gentle-Nuel/Web-Replication-2/README.md

 # Web-Replication-2
-My second web replication work using HTML and CSS
+My second web replication work using HTML and CSS.